Classical Multidimensional Scaling on Metric Measure Spaces: cMDS: The case of finite metric spaces

 Proposition \ref{prop:finstability} below extends the existing stability results for cMDS of finite metric spaces in a certain way that we will explain below.
 Theorem \ref{thm:stability} will eventually generalize Proposition \ref{prop:finstability} beyond the case of finite metric spaces and will be used to obtain convergence/consistency results for cMDS.

 Unlike the results discussed above, the proof of Proposition \ref{prop:finstability} heavily relies on both the convexity of the set of positive semi-definite matrices and the optimality of cMDS (cf. Theorem \ref{thm:optimalthm}).
-Some advantages of our result are the following: \begin{itemize} \item[(1)] We do not require the input metric spaces to be Euclidean, \item[(2)] The difference (measured by the Frobenius norm) between the Gram matrices associated to the two input metric spaces is not required to be small for our results to be applicable (actually, the difference can be arbitrarily large), and \item[(3)] Our results hold in the continuous setting as well as in the finite setting (cf. Theorem \ref{thm:stability}). \end{itemize} One disadvantage of our approach is that the target dimension of the embedding Euclidean space must be high in order to invoke the convexity of the set of positive semi-definite matrices.
+Some advantages of our result are the following: \begin{itemize} \item[(1)] We do not require the input metric spaces to be Euclidean, \item[(2)] The difference (measured by the Frobenius norm) between the Gram matrices associated to the two input metric spaces is not required to be small for our results to be applicable (actually, the difference can be arbitrarily large), and \item[(3)] Our results hold in the continuous setting as well as in the finite setting (cf. Theorem \ref{thm:stability}). \end{itemize} One disadvantage of our approach is that the target dimension $k$ of the embedding $\Phi_{\mathcal{X},k}:X\rightarrow\R^k$ into Euclidean space must be maximal (i.e. equal to the cardinality of $X$) in order to invoke the convexity of the set of positive semi-definite matrices.
+Note that, for $k < n$, the set of $n$ by $n$ positive semi-definite matrices with rank upper bounded by $k$, is not convex in general.

-The setting of continuous metric (measure) spaces is considered in \S \ref{sec:stability} which deals with the formulation of Theorem \ref{thm:stability} (which is applicable in the setting of metric measure spaces with the Gromov-Wasserstein distance).
+The setting of continuous metric (measure) spaces is considered in \S \ref{sec:stability} which deals with the formulation of Theorem \ref{thm:stability} (which is applicable in the setting of mm-spaces with the Gromov-Wasserstein distance).
 Though the argument employed to prove Theorem \ref{thm:stability} is fairly complicated, its core idea is exemplified in the proof of the following proposition.
+More precisely, the nonexpansiveness of the nearest point projection to a convex set, which is invoked in the proof of Proposition \ref{prop:finstability}, will also be used in the proof of Lemma \ref{lemma:pullbackkernel}.

 \begin{proposition} Let $n\geq 1$ be any positive integer and let $X$ be any finite set with cardinality $n$.
 Let $d_1$ and $d_2$ be any two metrics on $X$.
 Consider the finite metric spaces $\mX_1=(X,d_1),\mX_2=(X,d_2)\in\mathcal{M}_n$.
 Then, we have the following inequality: